Leonhard Euler: First Saint Petersburg period (1727–1741)

-Berlin
+Berlin period (1741–1766)

 Concerned about the continuing turmoil in Russia, Euler left St. Petersburg in June 1741 to take up a post at the Berlin Academy, which he had been offered by Frederick the Great of Prussia.
 He lived for 25 years in Berlin, where he wrote several hundred articles.
 In 1748 his text on functions called the Introductio in analysin infinitorum was published and in 1755 a text on differential calculus called the Institutiones calculi differentialis was published.
 In 1755, he was elected a foreign member of the Royal Swedish Academy of Sciences and of the French Academy of Sciences.
 Notable students of Euler in Berlin included Stepan Rumovsky, later considered as the first Russian astronomer.
 In 1748 he declined an offer from the University of Basel to succeed the recently deceased Johann Bernoulli.
 In 1753 he bought a house in Charlottenburg, in which he lived with his family and widowed mother.

 Euler became the tutor for Friederike Charlotte of Brandenburg-Schwedt, the Princess of Anhalt-Dessau and Frederick's niece.
 He wrote over 200 letters to her in the early 1760s, which were later compiled into a volume entitled Letters of Euler on different Subjects in Natural Philosophy Addressed to a German Princess.
 This work contained Euler's exposition on various subjects pertaining to physics and mathematics and offered valuable insights into Euler's personality and religious beliefs.
 It was translated into multiple languages, published across Europe and in the United States, and became more widely read than any of his mathematical works.
 The popularity of the Letters testifies to Euler's ability to communicate scientific matters effectively to a lay audience, a rare ability for a dedicated research scientist.